MATH8670-Presentation/ConvXGB/README.md

 # ConvXGB

-Our implementation of the ConvXGB machine learning model proposed in https://doi.org/10.1016/j.net.2020.04.008
+Our implementation of the ConvXGB machine learning model proposed in https://doi.org/10.1016/j.net.2020.04.008.

+Not complete